Methodius-Project/Neural-Methodius/README.md

 ### Pre-Processing data

-By default, in the "data" there are the datasets used in our experiments, "RST-SM-data", "FACT-SM-data", "RST-LG-data", and "FACT-LG-data", where SM indicates that the folder contains a small self-training dataset "train.augment-del.mr" (around 950 sources), whereas LG means folder contrains large a self-training dataset (around 80K sources).
+By default, in the "data" there are the datasets used in our experiments, "RST-SM-data", "FACT-SM-data", "RST-LG-data", and "FACT-LG-data", where SM indicates that the folder contains a small self-training dataset "train.augment-del.mr" (around 950 sources), whereas LG means that the folder contains a large self-training dataset (around 80K sources).

 To use either of these datasets from the folder "data", rename that dataset (e.g. "RST-SM-data") as "methodius".